sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 ### Clone the repo
 _Estimated time: 2-5 minutes_

-Note for Windows users: We recommend that you use WSL2.
-[Installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/).
-Once installed, start WSL.
+Note for **Windows** users: We recommend that you use WSL2.
+[Install here](https://learn.microsoft.com/en-us/windows/wsl/).
+Open the application when installed.
 1. In Github, fork the repository.
 2. In Visual Studio Code, go to the Terminal > New Terminal.
 3. Paste the command below into the terminal.
 Press Enter to download the app to your computer.